SachinGatty/NJClabs_assignment/README.md

                =By using Getter and Setter we can fetch and set the value,Get method retruns the variable value and the Set method sets the value.

 2)studentRepo.java=Here i performed insert and save.
-              Used crud respository intead of SELECT *  , crud repository is inbuilt .
+              Used crud respository instead of SELECT *  , crud repository is inbuilt .

 3)studentservice.java=Describing all the services to be performed like get,findAll,save.
               In every package need to specity class,here @Service so that it can acts as a service provider and @Autowired will use studentRepo.